Amazon ECS task definition parameters - Amazon Elastic Container Service

 The following are the types of data volumes that can be used:

 • Amazon EBS volumes — Provides cost-effective, durable, high-performance block storage for data intensive containerized workloads.
 You can attach 1 Amazon EBS volume per Amazon ECS task when running a standalone task, or when creating or updating a service.
 Amazon EBS volumes are supported for Linux tasks hosted on Fargate or Amazon EC2 instances.
-For more information, see Amazon EBS volumes.
+For more information, see Use Amazon EBS volumes with Amazon ECS.

 • Amazon EFS volumes — Provides simple, scalable, and persistent file storage for use with your Amazon ECS tasks.
 With Amazon EFS, storage capacity is elastic.
 It grows and shrinks automatically as you add and remove files.
 Your applications can have the storage that they need and when they need it.
 Amazon EFS volumes are supported for tasks that are hosted on Fargate or Amazon EC2 instances.
-For more information, see Amazon EFS volumes.
+For more information, see Use Amazon EFS volumes with Amazon ECS.

 • FSx for Windows File Server volumes — Provides fully managed Microsoft Windows file servers.
 These file servers are backed by a Windows file system.
 When using FSx for Windows File Server together with Amazon ECS, you can provision your Windows tasks with persistent, distributed, shared, and static file storage.
-For more information, see FSx for Windows File Server volumes.
+For more information, see Use FSx for Windows File Server volumes with Amazon ECS.

 Windows containers on Fargate do not support this option.

-For more information, see Using data volumes in tasks.
+For more information, see Storage options for Amazon ECS tasks.

 The following parameters are allowed in a container definition.